 If you are a real beginner with zero experience behind you and you are just testing out the waters, start your own blog.
 It will help you get familiar with and understand the many techniques and methodology that needs to be used in advertising and it will give you better confidence.

 #8 – Do some free work if you can

-People may not be willing to hire your services or pay you all that well when you start out with absolutely no portfolio to show.
+People may not be willing to hire your services or pay you all that well when you start with absolutely no portfolio to show.
 That is fine.
 Think about doing some free work or getting an internship.
-This will give you experience, exposure and of course material that you can use to build your portfolio with.
+This will give you experience, exposure, and of course material that you can use to build your portfolio.

 #9 – start asking for money once you know your work is good

 You should not work for free when you know that you can be charging for it.
 You spent time and money and invested efforts to gain your skills and you should not work for free for longer than it is necessary.